wp-plugins/conditional-comments-message/readme.txt

 <ul>
 <li>Displaying how long comments are open</li>
 <li>Show a different message depending on whether comments are open or closed</li>
+<li>Dynamically count down the number of days remaining in the comment period</li>
 </ul>

 You can also add additional text that will display only when comments are open.

 == Installation ==